 It is difficult to conceive of such ungodly malevolence.
 And, unfortunately, that noxious species is not extinct.

-As faithful children of God, however, we must learn to recognize the value of persecution, and even to rejoice therein — not ostentatiously, but in a quiet and humble way.
+As faithful children of God, we must learn to recognize the value of persecution and even rejoice therein — not ostentatiously, but in a quiet and humble way.
 Consider the following.

 Fellowship With Jesus

 Persecution allows us to share in a special fellowship with our Lord.
-In his letter to the Philippians, Paul catalogued a number of things he had to forfeit for the cause of Jesus.
-Such losses, however, he viewed as but “dung” (3:8 – KJV), or “refuse” (ASV), that he might share the “fellowship of [Christ’s] sufferings” (3:10).
+In his letter to the Philippians, Paul cataloged a number of things he had to forfeit for the cause of Jesus.
+Such losses, however, he viewed as but “dung” (Phil.
+3:8; KJV) or “refuse” (ASV) that he might share the “fellowship of [Christ’s] sufferings” (Phil.
+3:10).

 The noble apostle even counted his “bonds” as a “grace” (favor) which God had bestowed upon him (see Phil.
 1:7).
 What a marvelous attitude!